rbuurma/rise-2021/Rise-2021/Rise21SyllabusDraft.md

-# English 035: The Rise of the Novel (and the rise of social media)
+# English 035: The Rise of the Novel

 + instructor: Rachel Sagner Buurma
 + semester: Fall 2021